 - 2.1 The application site is an elongated but narrow parcel of land that sits between Swaddale Avenue to the east and the railway line to the west beyond which is an area of tree screening, the river Rother and beyond this the Trans Pennine Trail.
-Existing housing surrounds the site on three sides to the south, east and north with the housing to the east being elevated from the site. - 2.2 At the time of the submission the application site was overgrown with mainly scrub cover, the site has since been cleared with a few specimen trees remaining close to the railway line and to the northern end of the site a Silver Birch in the location of the access into the site to the rear of the garden to no.18 Swaddale Avenue was removed.
+Existing housing surrounds the site on three sides to the south, east and north with the housing to the east being elevated from the site. - 2.2 At the time of the submission the application site was overgrown with mainly scrub cover, the site has since been cleared.
 The land to the south of the site is elevated from around the point of the access route into the site.
-The remainder of the site is then relatively level. - 2.3 The site is allocated in the local plan as a housing site under allocation H14 as set out in policy CLP3, Table 4 for 21 dwellings. - 2.4 Site location:
+The remainder of the site is then relatively level. - 2.3 The site is allocated in the local plan as a housing site under allocation H14 as set out in policy CLP3, Table 4 for 21 dwellings.

+2.4 Site location: